Fact-checked by the CapitalLendingNews editorial team

 What is the simplest definition of embedded finance?

-Embedded finance is when a non-financial company offers financial products — such as loans, payments, or insurance — directly within its own platform or app.
+A non-financial company offering financial products, loans, payments, or insurance, directly within its own platform or app.
 The customer never needs to go to a separate bank or financial institution to access those products.
 The financial infrastructure runs invisibly in the background, powered by licensed partners.

 Is embedded finance the same as fintech?